James Dougall: Ontario

 In 1830, he moved to Windsor, Ontario, and began to make connections in the area, aiding his business.
 He married Suzanne Baby, daughter of François Baby, in 1832.
 With his wife Suzanne, he had five sons and two daughters.
-The marriage to Suzanne gave him a quite a strong connection to the local area, and it aided him to successfully open his first general store, "Dougall’s Emporium", in Windsor, near the Ferry dock.
-Dougall helped in subsidizing the land of his father in law, and opened his store near the Ferry dock of the area.
+The marriage to Suzanne gave him a quite a strong connection to the local area, and it aided him to successfully open his first general store, "Dougall’s Emporium", in Windsor, near the ferry dock.
+Dougall helped in subsidizing the land of his father-in-law, and opened his store near the ferry dock.
 In 1837, he became a magistrate for the area.
 With the title given to him, he was responsible for naming the city.
 Thus, Dougall is responsible for the naming of the current city of Windsor, Ontario.
 Canada was under British reign at the time, and due to this a name with ties to Britain had to be chosen, and so came the name of Windsor.
 By 1837, his business was flourishing, and by 1840, he had two ferries operating across the Detroit River.

 In 1837-1838, he aided in the defense of Windsor against a rebellion from a group of individuals from Detroit.
 He purchased guns, and provided financial aid to the area.
 This is known as the Patriot War, or the Battle of Windsor.

-Following 1840, Dougall began funding nurseries in Windsor and the surrounding areas.
+After 1840, Dougall began funding nurseries in Windsor and the surrounding areas.
 His passion for horticulture grew from simple fruit trees, to small fruits and the plantation of flowers and plants in colder areas.
 Dougall funded several nurseries over the years.